Magritte-code/Magritte/docs/src/index.rst

 Magritte documentation
 ######################

-Welcome to Magritte's documentation pages!
+Welcome to the Magritte documentation pages!

 ..
 Warning::
     **These pages are still very much under construction!**